Professional Staff Congress | 61 Broadway, 15th Floor, NYC 10006 | 212-354-1252 |212-PSC-CUNY | email@example.com | AFT Local #2334

 |AUGUST 1, 2012.
 Second Joint PSC/UFS Lawsuit Based on the Open Meetings Law Filed.

-The University Faculty Senate, supported by the Professional Staff Congress, has begun a major effort to develop an alternative to Pathways.
-By the end of the fall 2012 semester, we will produce a proposal for facilitating student transfer while upholding the quality of a CUNY degree.
+The University Faculty Senate, supported by the Professional Staff Congress, began a major effort to develop an alternative to Pathways, including making a proposal by the end of the fall 2012 semester, aimed at facilitating student transfer while upholding the quality of a CUNY degree.

 |APRIL 30, 2012.
 Petition to Repeal Pathways with 5,676 Signatures Submitted to the Board of Trustees.